amcgee/amcgee.github.io/_posts/2018-09-11-hailstorm.md

 ![A swollen river](/img/hailstorm/river.jpeg)
 > After the rain — looking back up the valley at the storm-swollen Middle Fork King’s River

 We come around a bend to a river crossing.
 What was probably an easy rock hop two hours ago is now a raging torrent, terminating in a waterfall.
-I evaluates three crossings, but there’s no way to avoid wading through the rushing water.
+I evaluate three crossings, but there’s no way to avoid wading through the rushing water.

 The family catches up and surveys the river.
 They don’t look happy.